 The types of households in a neighborhood can tell a lot about the character and lifestyle of those living here.
 NeighborhoodScout's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 55.1%.
 This is a higher percent living alone than we found in 97.6% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.

-In addition, one of the unique characteristics of the Lawrence Park neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.3% of the neighborhoods in America.
+In addition, the Lawrence Park neighborhood stands out for having an average per capita income lower than 97.3% of the neighborhoods in the United States.

 Also, neighborhoodScout's analysis shows that the Lawrence Park neighborhood has a greater concentration of residents currently enrolled in college than 96.8% of the neighborhoods in the U.S. With 13.8% of the population here attending college, this is very much a college-focused neighborhood.